leandrocp/mdex/STREAMING_API.md

 ## Parser reuse

-The metadata parse returns both block facts and the normal AST.
-MDEx emits the parsed nodes for stable chunks and keeps the normal AST for EOF.
-It does not parse those sources again.
+Each source chunk causes one cumulative parse.
+MDEx derives keyed source ranges from CommonMark source positions, compares their AST nodes with the previous parse, and emits only new or changed ranges.
+It does not parse each keyed range again.

-The open chunk still needs one extra parse after fragment completion.
-That parse produces valid output for partial Markdown.
-At EOF, MDEx replaces it with the normal AST saved by the metadata parse.
+This keeps document-wide parser behavior.
+For example, a link definition at the end of the source can change a link node in an earlier range.
+MDEx emits that earlier id again.
+The implementation needs no link-specific parser metadata and no mdex_native API change.

 ## Plugins

 Plugins use the normal `:plugins` option.
 MDEx attaches them once in the lazy Stream initializer and keeps the resulting document as an immutable template.
-This makes parser options configured by a plugin available to the metadata and fragment parses.
+This makes parser options configured by a plugin available to cumulative and final parses.

 For each emitted update, MDEx starts from the template, installs the parsed nodes, and runs the configured pipeline steps.
 The completed document is not